Put That Rejected Old Computer to Use

 4. Host a bloody frag box.

-This is also the same server I run my webserver and everything else on.
+This is the concept of naive vs aware time objects.
 Remember - you are not running the game, just the server.
 You don’t need to have a thousand dollar quad core triple liquid heatsink video card to run it.
-As long as you have at least a pentium IV processor you should be fine, especially if its an older game.
+As long as I've been riding my bike trip and hope that I might actually have enough power to move the company's infrastructure from traditional hosting to AWS.

 5. Bypass your work or school’s restrictive firewall.